"This is the best machine learning course I've done. Worth every cent."

 7. Code walkthroughs

-You'll get access to an end-to-end, production-ready template system for training, evaluating, deploying, and monitoring machine learning models.
+You'll get access to an end-to-end, production-ready template system for training, evaluating, deploying, and monitoring a system.

 The codebase comes with extensive documentation to help you understand how the code works and how you could change it to accommodate your needs.